 This report contains information regarding safety and security programs, policies, and procedures in place at New Mexico State University Grants campus.
 It also includes statistics related to the Small Business Development Center property at.701 E. Roosevelt, Grants, NM.
 It complies with the requirements established by 20 USC 1092, also known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as well as the requirements imposed by the amendments to the Violence Against Women Act (VAWA).
-Crime statistics from 2015 through 2017 required by this Act are included in the report.
+Crime statistics from 2017 through 2019 required by this Act are included in the report.
 The Vice President for Student Services at Grants and the Grants Police Department are the entities with primary responsibility for the collection of data for this report.
 Those individuals and departments identified as Campus Security Authorities are expected to immediately report crimes brought to their attention to the Grants Police Department.
 In coordination with the Grants Police Department and Vice President for Student Services at NMSU Grants, we will work to ensure they are included herein.
 Prior to the compilation of this document, the Vice President of Student Services conducts a follow-up with the Campus Security Authorities and Grants Police Department to help ensure no crimes are inadvertently missed.

 For ease in locating information, this report has been separated into sections.
-The NMSU Grants reports mirrors the NMSU Las Cruces report, as we are accredited with Las Cruces.
 If you have any difficulty locating information in this report, or if you need this report in a different format, please contact the Vice President for Student Services at 505-287-6628 for assistance.

 NOTE: There are several sections of Administrative Rules and Procedures, as well as several programs, that are currently under development, revision, or implementation.
-As these change during the course of the 2018-2019 academic year, updated information will be provided to the university community, and this report will be replaced as necessary.
+As these change during the course of the 2020-2021 academic year, updated information will be provided to the university community, and this report will be replaced as necessary.
 When this takes place, a revision date will be added below the initial release date on the cover page.

-2018 Annual Safety Report for the NMSU Grants Campus
+2020 Annual Safety Report for the NMSU Grants Campus

 INTRODUCTION .
-1 Section 1 - OVERVIEW About the NMSU Grants Campus Public Safety Agencies at NMSU Safety - Everyone's Business Security of Buildings and Facilities 3 3 Section 2 - EMERGENCIES AND INCIDENTS Timely Warnings and Alerts Emergency Actions Housing and Residential Facilities Fire Statistics and Fire Safety Report Missing Persons Reports If you are the Victim of a Crime Sexual Assault, Harassment, and Stalking Measures taken by NMSU NMSU Policies and Procedures Sex Offenders 4 5 6 7 7 9 11 Section 3 - PROGRAMS Safety Classes and Workshops New Student Orientation Program Wellness, Alcohol, and Violence Education Program Facilities Staff & Key Control Program Bystander Intervention Program Counseling Services Other Safety and Security Programs Tips to Prevent Crime Drugs and Alcohol Other Services Available 24 25 25 25 26 26 Section 4 - CRIME STATISTICS Drug Free Schools and Communities Monitoring of Criminal Activity & Student Organization Locations About the Crime Statistics Definitions of Clery Act Locations (General) Clery Geography Chart of Crime Statistics Crime Log/Blotter/ Tracking Crime Incidents and Reports Off Campus Crime Victim Confidentiality We Need Your Help - Report Crime!
-Responsibility for Policy Monitoring and Enforcement Legal Definitions of Crimes in New Mexico Other Definitions 28 28 28 31 32 34 34 35 Section 5 - PHONE NUMBER REFERENCE GUIDE .
-44 APPENDIX - Mans of Campus Locations 45
+1

+Section 1 - OVERVIEW About the NMSU Grants Campus Public Safety Agencies at NMSU Safety - Everyone's Business Security of Buildings and Facilities 3 3 3

+Section 2 - EMERGENCIES AND INCIDENTS

+Timely Warnings and Alerts

+Emergency Actions Housing and Residential Facilities

+Fire Statistics and Fire Safety Report

+Missing Persons Reports

+If you are the Victim of a Crime

+Sexual Assault, Harassment, and Stalking

+Measures taken by NMSU NMSU Policies and Procedures

+Sex Offenders

+Section 3 - PROGRAMS.

+Safety Classes and Workshops New Student Orientation Program

+Wellness, Alcohol, and Violence Education Program

+Facilities Staff & Key Control Program

+Bystander Intervention Program

+Counseling Services

+Other Safety and Security Programs

+Tips to Prevent Crime

+Drugs and Alcohol Other Services Available

+Section 4 - CRIME STATISTICS

+Drug Free Schools and Communities

+Monitoring of Criminal Activity & Student Organization Locations About the Crime Statistics

+Definitions of Clery Act Locations (General)

+Clery Geography

+Chart of Crime Statistics

+Crime Log/Blotter/ Tracking Crime Incidents and Reports

+Victim Confidentiality

+Off Campus Crime 34

+We Need Your Help - Report Crime!
+34

+Responsibility for Policy Monitoring and Enforcement Legal Definitions of Crimes in New Mexico

+Other Definitions

+Section 5 - PHONE NUMBER REFERENCE GUIDE

+APPENDIX - Maps of Campus Locations .45
-SECTION 1 - OVERVIEW

-ABOUT THE UNIVERSITY
+SECTION 1 - OVERVIEW ABOUT THE UNIVERSITY